 OTC is short for “over-the-counter.”
 OTC drugs are medicines you can buy without a prescription from your doctor.
 You usually can find these medicines at your local grocery or drug store.
-Chances are, you’ve used OTC products many times to relieve pain, constipation, or nausea, or to treat symptoms of a cold or the flu.
+Chances are, you’ve used OTC medicines to relieve pain, constipation, or nausea, or to treat symptoms of a cold or the flu (influenza).

 If there is something you don't understand about a medicine you're taking or are planning to take, ask your doctor or pharmacist.
 If you still don't understand, ask him or her to explain things more clearly.
-If you are taking more than one medicine, be sure to ask how the medicines will work together in your body.
-Sometimes medicines cause problems when they are taken together (this is called a drug interaction).
+If you are taking more than 1 medicine, be sure to ask how the medicines will work together in your body.
+Sometimes medicines cause problems when they are taken together.
+This is called a drug interaction.

 Medicines come in both brand names and generics.
 Generic medicines generally cost less than brand name medicines.
 Compare the list of ingredients.
 If the generic has the same ingredients as the brand name, you may want to consider using it.
 Most of the time, a generic will work as well for you as the brand name medicine.
 Ask your doctor or pharmacist if you have questions about which medicine to choose.